microsoft/pxt-adafruit/docs/reference/music/rest.md

 # Rest

-Rests (plays nothing) for a specified time through pin PO.
+Rest (play no sound) through pin `PO` for the amount of time you say.

 ## Simulator

-Simulation of this function is available in many, but not all browsers.
+This function only works on the micro:bit and in some browsers.

 ```sig
 music.rest(400)